Dunnville Jr. Mudcats

-The Dunnville Jr. Mudcats are a Junior ice hockey team based in Dunnville, Ontario, Canada.
+The Dunnville Jr. Mudcats are a junior ice hockey team based in Dunnville, Ontario, Canada.
 They are playing in the Provincial Junior Hockey League.

-Prior to the 2016-17 season the Mudcats competed in the Niagara & District Junior C Hockey League.
+Prior to the 2016–17 season the Mudcats competed in the Niagara & District Junior C Hockey League.

 History

 Before joining the Niagara "C", the Terriers played in the Golden Horseshoe Junior B Hockey League.

 The Terriers' logo originally had a silhouette of a Scottish Terrier on it up until the early 1980s.
 Since then, despite the name of the team, the logo has shown an image of an English Bulldog.

-In the Summer of 2010, the "Terriers" changed their name to the Dunnville Jr. Mudcats.
-The Mudcats are the name sake of the former Senior B team from town called the Dunnville Mudcats.
+In the summer of 2010, the "Terriers" changed their name to the Dunnville Jr. Mudcats.
+The Mudcats are the namesake of the former Senior B team from town called the Dunnville Mudcats.